MewsSystems/gitbook-distributor-guide/distributor-api-v1/general-guidelines.md

 | `PaymentGatewayData` | `transactionId` |

 * Confirm that property supports PCI Proxy by checking the field [PaymentCardStorageType](operations.md#paymentcardstoragetype) in Distributor API response.
 Also read docs about [PaymentGateway](operations.md#payment-gateway) to see what other API data you could potentially use for your implemention.
-* Use [PublicKey](operations.md#payment-gateway) as `merchantId` and PCI Proxy with their [guide](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes) to handle the sensitive card data and to obtain `Paymentgatewaydata`.
+* Use [PublicKey](operations.md#payment-gateway) as `merchantId` and PCI Proxy with their [guide](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes) to handle the sensitive card data and to obtain `PaymentGatewayData`.
 * Use `transactionId` from PCI Proxy as `PaymentGatewayData` inside [CreditCardData](operations.md#creditcarddata).

 | Name                 | Used in         | Source          |